 Lillian Ross of The New Yorker called her interview "the best I've ever experienced that sounded interesting to me and that sounded true to me."
 Richard Powers called Wolinsky "a great interviewer" and Jeffrey Eugenides said his discussion was "a great interview."

+Radio Wolinsky and Bay Area Theater podcasts, the latter of which airs Richard's theatre reviews.
+Both are available via subscription at iTunes podcasts.
 During the 1980s, Wolinsky's programs on the American musical theatre have won accolades in the local Bay Area press.
 His documentary on the life of Leonard Bernstein was honored with an award from the National Federation of Community Broadcasters.
-Since 2007, he has also been heard on KPFA's program Open Book interviewing leading figures in the San Francisco Bay Area theatre community.
-His interviews can sometimes be heard on KPFA's Against the Grain, as well as short pieces on Up Front.
 Some recent interviews have been published in Guernica Magazine.

 Born and raised in New York City with a BA (Philosophy) from SUNY Binghamton and an MA (Philosophy) from the New School for Social Research, NYC, Richard moved to the Bay Area in 1975 and began volunteering at KPFA in May, 1976.